How to Build a Writing Portfolio to Launch Your Freelance Career

 The easiest way to earn a byline (the section of the article that lists the author) is to guest post for other outlets.
 Many blogs allow guest submissions from other writers to help beef up their sites with original content — just browse their sites to see if they accept guest pitches.

 Authenticity is a superpower.
-This piece — the first-ever disability article published on the site — also help me land new paid opportunities elsewhere, including three more articles for this same client.
+This piece — the first-ever disability article published on the site — also helped me land new paid opportunities, including three more articles for this same client.

 Step #2: Decide where to host it